 Forests make significant, positive contributions to the quality of life for Mississippians.
-By providing almost 70,000 jobs, a wealth of forest products, improved water quality, green spaces, wildlife habitat, recreational experiences, and economic benefits, forests are vital to the health of our state.
-The forestry and forest products industry has a $12.79 billion economic impact every year.
+By providing almost 70,000 jobs, a wealth of forest products, improved water quality, green spaces, wildlife habitats, recreational experiences, and economic benefits, forests are vital to the health of our state.
+In addition, the forestry and forest products industry has a $12.79 billion annual economic impact.

-I want to give a special word of thanks to the MFC’s partners who provide support, collaboration, and implementation of many of our programs and services.
-We work hard to maintain and develop our relationships with natural resource agencies, organizations, and individuals.
+I want to give a special word of thanks to the MFC’s partners who support, collaborate, and implement many of our programs and services.
+We work hard to maintain and develop relationships with natural resource agencies, organizations, and individuals.
 These partnerships ensure the citizens of Mississippi receive the best assistance and service possible.

 The MFC is proud of our service to the public and our protection of the state’s valuable forest resources.
 The MFC looks forward to the continued privilege of caring for Mississippi’s trees, forests, and natural resources.

 Please feel free to contact our office anytime.

 The Mississippi Forestry Commission (MFC) is charged with promoting sound forest management practices, which help maintain the integrity of the environment and provide for our state’s future natural resource needs.

 The MFC offers a variety of forest management programs and services to assist private landowners.
 The MFC also provides forest management assistance on School Trust forestland in Mississippi.

 The Forest Management Department provides private forest landowners with limited on-the-ground services, technical assistance, cost-share assistance, and advice to increase timber production and provide for the sustainable management of forest resources.

 |Public Land Activities